Matanuska–Susitna College

 Matanuska–Susitna College in Palmer, Alaska, north of Anchorage, is part of the University of Alaska Anchorage system.
 The college began in 1958 as Palmer Community College, changing its name in 1963 to correspond to the Matanuska-Susitna Borough where it is located.
 It is commonly called Mat-Su College.
-Total enrollment is about 1,800 students per semester.
-Dr. Talis Colberg was appointed as the fourth Director of the College in 2010.
-Dr. Colberg has since announced he will be retiring in October 2023.
+Total enrollment is about 1,100 students per semester.
+Dr. Marie Gardner is the current college director.
+The college is located at 8295 E College Dr. Palmer Alaska.

-Academics

-Associate degree programs

-Matanuska–Susanna College (Mat-Su College) is an extended campus of the University of Alaska - Anchorage.
-The college offers two-year associate degree programs.
-Students may take courses that lead to an Associate of Arts or an Associate of Applied Science degree in the following areas: